revuel/PatternOmatic/README.md

 # PatternOmatic
-A tool searchs the Spacy Matcher's pattern that describes a set of Spacy Docs
+A tool that searchs the Spacy Matcher's pattern that describes a set of a given Spacy Docs